 Game totals are very similar to the set totals, only that here you’re not betting on the number of sets but rather on the number of games.
 For example, if Roger Federer and Rafael Nadal are playing a 3-set match, the line for game totals will be set close to 22.5 games.

-The principle of all over/under bet types is the same – bookies will set a line they believe is fair, and then you’re able to predict whether the actual number of a statistic (sets, games) will be higher or lower than the offered number by the bookie.
+The principle of all over/under bet types is the same – bookies will set a line they believe is fair, and then you can predict whether the actual number of a statistic (sets, games) will be higher or lower than the offered number by the bookie.

-As a highly popular bet type, game totals are readily available on all bookies, usually located under the “totals” tab.
+As a highly popular bet type, game totals are available on all bookies, usually under the “totals” tab.